mfiles music files mfiles film music

 • A Walk with Love and Death

-• Salvador - set during the 1980 El Salvador military dictatorship, the music for the war-time action is like Stravinsky's Rite of Spring with added drums, but there is also a lighter but significant guitar theme
+• Salvador - set during the 1980 El Salvador military dictatorship, the music for the war-time action is like Stravinsky's Rite of Spring with added drums, but there is also an emotionally significant love theme on guitar

 • Agnes of God - this choral score with a religious sound was also oscar nominated